Our Staff

 Professor Tamsin Bradley

-DTP Deputy Director (Portsmouth)
+DTP Deputy Director for Equality, Diversity and Inclusion (ED&I) (Portsmouth)

 Tamsin Bradley is Professor in International Development Studies at the University of Portsmouth, UK.
 She is a social anthropologist who has worked for over twenty years generating research on what works best to end Violence against Women and Girls in South Asia and Africa.
 She is the author of 4 monographs including Global Perspectives on Violence against Girls (2020.
 Routledge) and over fifteen peer review articles.